WildernessLabs/Documentation/docs/Meadow/Meadow_Desktop/Meadow_Blazor/index.md

 ## Next steps

-Now that you have your Meadow.Blazor project and hardware set up and app running, you can start working with the [Meadow.Foundation](../../../Meadow.Foundation/Getting_Started/) libraries to add additional functionality to your Meadow app.
+Now that you have your Meadow.Blazor project and hardware set up and your app running, you can start working with the [Meadow.Foundation](../../../Meadow.Foundation/Getting_Started/) libraries to add additional functionality to your Meadow app.
 Check out the other [samples in the Meadow.Desktop.Samples](https://github.com/WildernessLabs/Meadow.Samples/tree/main/Source/).